rexder26/Web-Academy/Lab WriteUp/CORS.md

             Access-Control-Allow-Origin: https://attacker.OriginalURL.com
             Access-Control-Allow-Credentials: true
         }
-    on this lab when we try all they wont work except the method 4, there for we will try to find a subdomain, for that you can use tools, also you can check the site endpoints. finally, you will get stock.webacademy.com domain so we will try any open vuln on it if the site have some vuln like xss, we will craft our JS code like below.
+    on this lab when we try all they won't work except the method 4, there for we will try to find a subdomain, for that you can use tools, also you can check the site endpoints. finally, you will get stock.webacademy.com domain so we will try any open vuln on it if the site have some vuln like xss, we will craft our JS code like below.

     <script>